bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     \tag{43}

-So our canonical distribution is made up of two independent parts: our target distribution and a zero mean Gaussian!
+So our canonical distribution is made up of two independent parts: our target distribution and some zero mean independent Gaussians!
 So how does this help us?
 Recall that the canonical distribution models the distribution of microstates (:math:`\bf q,p`), so if we can *exactly* simulate the dynamics of the system (via the Hamilton's equations + random interactions with the heat bath), we would essentially be simulating exactly :math:`P({\bf q,p})`, which